 The critical frame is typically the final one to be used, to give us a chance to push our interpretations beyond the reading that the author invites us to make.
 Using a critical frame does not require you to 'criticise' a text in an unfair way.
 Seeing a work critically does not have to diminish our appreciation of it or cause us to develop a negative attitude towards it.
-The reason negative attitudes come to mind when we think of the word 'critical' is that it is linked to Greek and Latin words that link judgment to being a judge, and therefore to crimes.
+The reason negative attitudes come to mind when we think of the word 'critical' is that it is linked back to Greek and Latin words that link judgement to being a judge, and therefore to crimes.
 Instead, the critical reading used in this frame refers to the process indicated by the Proto-Indo-European word krei, meaning to sieve, discriminate and distinguish.
 The process of sieving through a text to see whose perspective is being shown helps us see perspectives that have been omitted, marginalised or disregarded, and question the values represented.

-All texts invite us to believe and do things, whether those things relate to everyday life - for example a train ticket inviting you to travel, or a fantasy novel inviting you to believe what makes a hero.
+All texts invite us to believe and do things, whether those things relate to everyday life, for example a train ticket inviting you to travel, or a fantasy novel inviting you to believe what makes a hero.
 The critical frame makes us look for the obvious and subtle ways that language and text structures work to position us.
 We use this frame to see who has power in the text, what they are suggesting people believe and do, and to consider the social impact of this.
-This helps us to analyse texts closely, to step beyond our own taken-for-granted cultural positions and to produce considered analytical responses.